 - Major John Randle

 “Major” was a title John gained after the move to North Carolina when he served as an officer in the Anson County militia during the Revolutionary War.
 While he joined a petition for the creation of Montgomery County out of the northern area of Anson County early in the war, he appears to have remained with the Anson County unit even while some of his collaborators joined the militia of the newly-created neighbor.
 He is described as a “gallant officer” in family genealogies, but unfortunately no stories about his service survive.
-Various portions of the Anson militia fought in several major battles including Guilford Courthouse and Eutaw Springs, but mostly tangled with the local Tory militia in bloody skirmishes.
+Various portions of the Anson militia fought in major battles including Guilford Courthouse and Eutaw Springs, but the soldiers mostly tangled with the local Tory militia in bloody skirmishes.

 As seen before with the Barnetts, Craftons and Easleys among others, the desire for new land and opportunities lured ambitious families ever further to the west.
 Between 1800 and 1810 Major John Randle left the NC county he had helped to create and defend and headed west with his grown children to the newly-settled Stewart County in western Tennessee.

 To make clear the family connections in this Randle puzzle, here is a diagram of the Randles who went to North Carolina.
 Note that the parents of Molly Ware are likely but not definitively proven.
 Also note that Susannah Randle’s mother is claimed by some to be Frances Wynne, a granddaughter of Joshua Wynne and Mary Jones.

 The family has long had notes on the family compiled by Arthur E. Randle, citing information provided by Caroline Peeples Thompson who was one of Martha Davidson Randle’s daughters.
 The attached PDF below has a complete copy, although readers should treat the information regarding the origin of the name and the Pocahontas relationship with skepticism.